0x30Mushti/Huntress-CTF/GoCrackMe1/README.md

 First up is the easiest of the three.
 Go get em!
 ```

-# Analysis of the ELF File (Go)

-This analysis focuses on an ELF (Executable and Linkable Format) file that contains Go code.
-The file hides a flag using XOR encryption.
-Our goal is to reverse-engineer the binary, decrypt the hidden flag, and understand how the code works.

-## What is an ELF File?

-ELF (Executable and Linkable Format) is a file format used for executables, object code, and shared libraries on Unix-like systems.
-In this case, we have an ELF executable compiled from Go code.

 ### Key Elements of the Code

 The function `main_main` is responsible for: